Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 - #### Trial Period Perception;
   * Some customers might subscribe for a year because they want to assess the performance of the provider service over a longertimeframe.
 - #### Yearly Pricing Discounts'
-  * Customers might have subscriped because Petal internet service offers discounts incentives for customers that subscribes for more than 6 months.
+  * Customers might have subscriped because Petal internet service offers discounts incentives for customers that subscribes for more than six months.
 This also provides the customers a way to experience the service and see if it suits their preferences.
 ### iii.
 Strategic Recomendations
 - To prevent cancellations, the internet service provider should try to identify and adress any minor issues customers may face by conducting a survey.
 - Regulary benchmark against market pricing so as to ensure that competitors don't lure their customers away with competitive pricing.
 ### iv.
 Conclusion
+A zero cancellation rate in the first six monts reflects positively on Petal's service quality, pricing strategy and customer experience.
+By actively gathering feedback from the customers and offering discounts and promotions, Petal Internet Service Provider can retain customers.

 ## 7. Average Subscription Duration for all Customers